Electric vehicle parking

 Maps

-For visitors to the campus, the fast charging location is in close proximity to the M1 Princes Motorway for a quick charge for commuters travelling past the campus.
+For visitors to the Wollongong campus, the fast charging location is in close proximity to the M1 Princes Motorway for a quick charge for commuters travelling past the campus.
 The charging station is also adjacent to the campus heart of UOW, which offers a range of facilities including several food and café outlets, the Village Grocer store, games arcade, post office, GP clinic and mental health practice, pharmacy, hairdresser, and library.
 Additionally, a complete gym, swimming pool and tennis courts are available as well as numerous locations for commuters to relax and recharge before continuing their journey.
-This may include any of the numerous lawns and water features within UOW grounds or the Wollongong Botanical Gardens located adjacent to the University.
-These charging bays will be available 24/7 with campus security available onsite at any time and the charging bays covered by existing public lighting and CCTV security cameras.
+This may include any of the numerous lawns and water features within UOW grounds or the Wollongong Botanical Gardens located directly south of the University.
+These charging bays will be available 24/7 with campus security available onsite at any time and the charging bays are covered by existing public lighting and CCTV security cameras.

 Parking is only permitted in the charging spaces while the vehicle is actively charging.
 Once charging is complete, the vehicle must be moved from the Electric Vehicle charging parking bays.
 Fines may be issued to those who park in the designated spaces when not charging their vehicle, or when not using an electric vehicle.